Pearl-bordered Fritillary butterfly © Tamasine Stretton

 How can I help?

+Whilst this project has finished, we are remain committed to making this landscape more rich in wildlife and we cannot do it alone.
 Whether you manage a window box or acres of land, every single person can take actions to help wildlife and we are here to help.
-If you live, work or go to school in the project area shown above, please contact Tammy, by emailing tammy@montwt.co.uk and share this page with your neighbours.
+If you live or work in the project area, please do still get in touch.
+Alternatively, you can browse our wildlife actions section or use the links below.

-We wish to thank Hafren Dyfrdwy who are providing funding towards this project.
+We wish to thank Hafren Dyfrdwy who are funded this project.

 Live outside the area, but want to help?